 This growing, offshore shingle island is located off North of Fleetwood, 1.6 Miles (2.6 Km) from the coastline.
-Thanks to Christopher Verity for the photo above.
+Thanks to Christopher Verity for the above photo.

 It’s currently made of pebbles and shingle, rather than sand.
 At the moment the bank stands over 10m tall and is still visible even at a normal high tide.

-Take a look at these amazing photos of it, taken by and with thanks to Christopher Verity.
+Take a look at these amazing photos of it in 2018, taken by and with thanks to Christopher Verity.
 Click/swipe from left/right to view gallery –

 It’s clearly visible from the shoreline at Marine Beach behind the Marine Hall at Fleetwood seafront.
 The photo below was taken from the top of The Mount, you can just see the island as a grey stripe in the water.
 If you visit, take your binoculars!

 **HEALTH AND SAFETY WARNING**